 It is for this reason that we are going to ask you to restrain yourself and move with us through this book chapter by chapter, letting its story unfold over these next four weeks.
-We are going to ask you not to read ahead or read commentaries until we tell you to; Esther didn't happen in a day-so let's read and study it a segment at a time.
+We are going to ask you not to read ahead until; Esther didn't happen in a day-so let's read and study it a segment at a time.